Colossus the Fire Dragon: Appearance

 Colossus' track is blue with white supports and a yellow color scheme on the two vertical loops.
 The ride features orange and yellow lights which are turned on at night.

 Colossus' trains are silver and white, with headlights and a decal of a green dragon on the front car.
 On the sides of the train there are two stripes of either green, blue, or red.
 The trains have no over-the-shoulder restraints, offering more freedom for riders.

 The lift hill is decorated with flags from various countries.

 Naming history

 The roller coaster's name was intended to be simply "Colossus", but the "Fire Dragon" surname was added so there would be no confusion between Colossus at Six Flags Magic Mountain and Colossus at Lagoon.

 Relocation

-Colossus is a portable roller coaster, so it was fairly inexpensive, costing around $2.5 million USD.
+Colossus is a portable roller coaster, so it was fairly inexpensive, costing around US$2.5 million.
 It can be dismantled and rebuilt within a day.
 It traveled on a European fair circuit for approximately two years, before Lagoon purchased the attraction.
 The ride was later installed at Lagoon in 1983, where it has operated since.